Excellent staterooms, cuisine, entertainment & service, this is the newest Carnival ship and the first built fully in "Funship 2.0" tradition.

 In the center of this area there's a dance floor and a bandstand, where a live band entertains in the late afternoon, and most evenings.
 This area is also often used for Karaoke, which was hugely popular on our sailing.

-Continuing aft, in close proximity, is the Bonsai Sushi Restaurant, the first sushi restaurant at sea.
+Continuing aft, in close proximity, is the Bonsai Sushi Restaurant.
 Menu items are priced a la carte, or you can purchase a sushi boat for $15 (which is large enough to share).

 Close by, along the Promenade, is the Liquid Night Club, the ship's disco where the party didn't seem to begin until later in the evening, but continued into the wee hours many nights.